leebut/learning-java/documentation/getters_setters.md

 # Getters and setters

-Getters and setters are used with a `private` class to protect the variables so that they cannot be accessed directly.
+Getters and setters are used with `private` instance variables to protect the variables so that they cannot be accessed directly.

 Set the class with private instance variables.
 Save it as the class name.